ehwest/mdn_qms/source/Quality_Manual/QP-0002_Design_Control_Process.md

 * Initial Risk Assessments:  Initial drafts of risk assessments documenting the product/design use, potential risks, and associated mitigating actions.
 These assessments are documented within design, process and usability Failure Modes and Effects Analyses (FMEA’s).

 * Initial Traceability Matrix:  Initial drafts of spreadsheet developed by the Project Manager or Engineering linking the required documents throughout the project to the appropriate pre-requisite documents.
 At this stage, the spreadsheet should clearly illustrate which design outputs will satisfy specific design inputs.

+A Design Input and Verification Checklist will capture all Phase 2 Design Inputs and expected Development Outputs and will be stored in a Google Docs folder.

 ### Phase 3 - Validation & Verification